 HUGO BOSS is increasingly using environmentally friendly transportation channels.
 One example is the inbound shipping chain from Hong Kong to Germany, for which five alternative transportation channels exist.
 We always give priority to the mode of transport with the smallest CO2 footprint, such as ship and rail.
 Compared to other modes of transport, rail traffic has moderate lead times and low CO2 emissions.
 Ships also cause comparatively few emissions.
-They can sail to both northern ports (northern Germany) and southern ports (southeast Europe).
-Emissions factors on the southern port routes are lower, due to the shorter distance.
+They can sail to both northern ports (in northern Germany) and southern ports (in southeast Europe).
 We only use much higher-emission air freight for extremely time-critical customer needs.
-Combined traffic of sea and air freight is a potential compromise here: as we see in the example, sea freight is used from Asia to the transshipping point in Dubai, where the shipment is loaded on to a plane.
+Combining sea and air freight is a potential compromise here: as can be seen in the example below, we start with the ship and can thus complete a large part of the route with the lower-emission means of transport.
+This is followed by the transfer to the airplane and the last distance is completed with the faster means of transport, thus saving time.The following graphic gives an overview of the average transit times as well as the CO2 emissions per transport mode using the example of a T-shirt from Hong Kong.

 Goods consignments can often be consolidated to cut down on shipments.
 To optimize the utilization of shipping container capacity, for example, we often group many small shipments into larger units abroad.